 Played at the University of Miami (Football - Defensive End)

-Played in 1966 Liberty Bowl w/Miami and beat Virginia Tech
+Played in the 1966 Liberty Bowl with Miami and beat Virginia Tech

 Transferred to West Texas A&M